 2. Blue and White churches and really any Greek Church

-Rumour has it there are 365 churches on Ios!
-That isn’t confirmed but there are certainly a very large number of extremely photogenic churches on this Greek Island!
-The good news is that many of them are the signature super cute Greek Island blue and white as well!
+Rumour has it that there are 365 churches on Ios.
+That isn’t confirmed but there are certainly a very large number of extremely photogenic churches on this Greek Island.

 3. The Chora backstreets

 Chora is the old town of Ios and filled with winding streets lined with white houses and bougainvillea and blue doors and window sills and other photogenic Greek things.
 It is definitely worth wandering these photogenic back streets.

 However, in general, Chora’s old town is not a great place to go in the evening.
 It is filled with bars offering many low-cost shot options etc and if you’re over 25 possibly a little slice of hell.

 However, I do recommend heading there during the day to explore.
 I also had a fantastic lunch at The Nest in the centre of Chora.